 d) A regulatory authority tasked with monitoring if the AI system is imported in compliance with the AI Act regulations.

-The company developed a high-risk AI system.
+a) The company developed a high-risk AI system.
 It should implement all the requirements for high-risk AI systems as outlined in the AI Act.

 b) The company developed a narrow AI model.
 It should ensure the model operates only within predefined parameters to prevent risks.